-Alternatively, you could run the WAR in a Maven-hosted Jetty instance, using:
+Alternatively, you could run the WAR in a Maven-hosted Jetty instance, though you need to

-If you do this, note that the context path changes; check the console output.
+mvn jetty:run, then the context path changes; check the console output (eg http://localhost:9090/myapp-webapp).

 Finally, you can also run the app by deploying to a standalone servlet container such as Tomcat.